-From July 18 Erarta will host an exhibition "Bioizm" by Aljosha whose art is inspired by bio-art and achievements of genetics.
+From July 18 Erarta hosted an exhibition "Bioizm" by Aljosha whose art is inspired by bio-art and achievements of genetics

 His graphic art and sculptures imitate scientific illustrations and resemble some kind of invisible to a human micro world.
 The artist's fantasies generate non-existent forms that are pretending to be organic.
 Aljosha calls himself a bio-futurist and dreams of artistic transformation of living matter.
 Like the Romantic composers or Pygmalion, he tends to spiritualize the form.
 While being in love with his biomorphs, the artist is trying to convince people that his sculptures are living organisms.
 By intervention into the urban environment he simulates the communicative situations.